zarapurewal/rpn-calculator/README.md

 This task is very similar to one of the tasks in last week's `ca282-docker-demo` repo.

 When you are done, push your work back to the `master` branch in your project on GitLab.

+The only files which you need to changes in `Dockerfile` and `docker-compose.yml`.